COVID-19 Frequent Asked Questions and Answers

 21. Is Hunts Point Beach closed?
 It wasn’t included on the list of beaches, so I am hoping it is open.

 ANSWER: All Municipal and Provincial Beaches are now open - May 16, 2020 Under the Provincial State of Emergency, ALL Municipal and Provincial beaches are were closed to the public.
 All beaches in Nova Scotia belong to the province, and therefore are were ALL closed.
 The access to some beaches are not provincially owned however; the beaches are still closed now open.

 22. Are all Municipal properties that are closed to the public signed?
 (Municipal and Provinical parks and trails reopened on May 1, 2020)

 ANSWER: Region of Queens Municipality owns dozens of parks, playgrounds, facilities, and even a beach area (Beach Meadows Beach), located throughout Queens.
 While staff have posted signs and erected barricades at a large number of our sites, it is impractical to post signs at all of them.
 While provincila and municipal parks have reopened, playgrounds have not, and remain closed.

 We request that people do not remove the signs and/barricades.
 They are there as a reminder of their closure under the Provincial Declaration of the State of Emergency.
-The public are required to stay at home for their own safety and to prevent spread of this serious virus to others.
+The public are required to stay at home required to maintain 6 feet (2 metres) physical distancing from others not residing in their household and to observe groups gathering limit sizes, as advised by Public Health, for their own safety and to prevent spread of this serious virus to others.
 Even if signs and/or barricades are not present, police are still empowered under the State of Emergency to issue significant fines.

 23. My parents don’t have the internet, and are missing a lot of the important updates that I am seeing posted online.
 Is there a way for them to be able to access this important information?